AndreyAkinshin/aakinshin.net/content/en/posts/2020/qrde-hd/index.md

 Most people will expect to see a value based on the existing data rather than on the KDE.

 Let's try the second option, where we try to build a density plot using the estimated quantile values.
-Since we are going to build it based on the original sample, it would be the *empirical probability density function*.

-### Empirical probability density function
+### Quantile-respectful density estimation

-If we google for different empirical functions, it's turned out that most people use *empirical cumulative distribution function* (ECDF).
-Meanwhile, the *empirical probability density function* (EPDF) is not so popular.
-And there is a reason for it: if you build the EPDF using the Type 7 quantile estimator (which is the most used option nowadays), the result will not be so exciting.
-Let's see how to improve the situation using the Harrell-Davis quantile estimator.

-To build the EPDF, we have to calculate several quantile values.
+Let's introduce a new term: *quantile-respectful density estimation*[^1] (QRDE).
+It's a density estimation that matches the given quantile values.
+Obviously, it highly depends on the used quantile estimator.
+In this section, we compare two different variations of QRDE that are based on the Type 7 quantile estimator (QRDE-T7) and on the HarrellDavis quantile estimator (QRDE-HD).

+From the computational point of view, the easiest way to evaluate QRDE is to present it as a [step function](https://en.wikipedia.org/wiki/Step_function) based on several quantile values.
 It's convenient to consider the minimum and the maximum values as additional quantile values (although it's not correct from the formal point of view).
-The easiest way to build the EPDF is to present it in a histogram-like form.
+It's also convenient to think about this step function as a *density histogram*.
 For each pair of consecutive quantiles values, we should draw a bin.
 The left and the right borders of the bin are equal to the quantile values.
-We want to make the EPDF consistent with the quantile values, so each bin's area should be equal to $1 / p$ when we work with $p$-quantiles.
+We want to make the QRDE consistent with the quantile values, so each bin's area should be equal to $1 / p$ when we work with $p$-quantiles.
 Since we know the width and the area of each bin, it's easy to calculate its height:

 $$